 - Leadership management

-Getting a bachelor’s degree allows students to be prepared to enter the field in varying roles, such as:
+A bachelor’s degree prepares graduates to enter the field in varying roles that include:

 - HR Generalist